89Q12/M3E5/README.md

  - .set_mod  @role
  - .set_admin  @role
  - open the bot.db and edit the settings_{guild.id} table and set your welcome and leave channel

+ If you encounter any bugs or errors please open an issue with steps to reproduce and as much details about the bug or error as you have.
+Thank you <3

 # TODO